By Saurav · saavos

 The defining trust signal for an AI chatbot is whether it cites its sources.
 Score:

 You should know exactly which model answers questions on each plan tier.
 "Powered by AI" is not an answer.
-Score 3× a platform that publishes "Free tier: Claude Haiku 4.5; Starter+: Claude Sonnet 4.6; Pro+: option to upgrade to Opus" or similar.
+Score 3× a platform that publishes "Preview: Claude Haiku 4.5; Solo+: Claude Sonnet 4.6; Pro+: option to upgrade to Opus" or similar.
 Score 0 if the docs say "our proprietary model."

 Why this matters beyond curiosity: model choice predicts hallucination rate, multilingual quality, and tool-use capability.
 You cannot tune a system you can't see.